wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Web.Models/ContactsModel/README.md

 ContactsModel Class
 ===================

-[Missing &lt;summary> documentation for "T:EasyMailDiscussion.Web.Models.ContactsModel"]
+A data model for the contacts page.

 Inheritance Hierarchy